 Building up on the 2015 report on BEPS Action 1 and the political momentum in the EU and several national jurisdictions, the OECD has committed to deliver in 2020 a solution to the tax challenges arising from digitalisation.
-Further to the policy note of 29 January 2019 (see our tax flash here) and a consultation document of 13 February 2019 (see our tax flash here), the OECD published a programme of work on 31 May 2019 (see our tax flash here).
+Further to the policy note of 29 January 2019 and a consultation document of 13 February 2019, the OECD published a programme of work on 31 May 2019.
 This programme provides for two pillars: (i) a reform of profit allocation rules, articulated around three methods, and (ii) a global anti-base erosion proposal, which aims at achieving minimum taxation at global level.

 The Unified Approach proposal for Pillar One

 The proposal acknowledges that the scope of the new rules should not be limited to highly digitalised businesses but also address any other consumer-facing businesses.
 This appears at first sight to cover a very wide range of businesses, although no specific definition of consumer-facing business is provided yet.
 The OECD also notes the need for further discussions on carve-outs for some sectors (such as extractive industries or commodities).